ceiphr/ceiphr.com-v4/content/blog/a-crash-course-in-django/index.md

 ```

 Congratulations!
 Our database is all set up for our posts.
 There is one issue, though.
 We can't edit them right now.
-Let's get you set up with the Django admin panel so you make some posts.
+Let's get you set up with the Django admin panel, so you make some posts.

 ### Admin control panel

-Inside our `blog` app go to `admin.py` and add the following:
+Inside our `blog` app, go to `admin.py` and add the following:

 ```python{numberLines: true}
 from django.contrib import admin